Free Research Preview. DrugChatter may produce inaccurate information.

 Heat and Cold Therapy

-Applying heat or cold packs to the affected area can help reduce muscle pain and stiffness.
-Heat therapy, such as a warm bath or shower, can increase blood flow and relax muscles, while cold therapy, like an ice pack or cold compress, can help reduce inflammation and numb the pain.
-1
+Applying heat or cold packs to the affected area can be an effective way to relieve muscle pain.
+Heat therapy, such as a warm bath or shower, can help relax muscles and increase blood flow.
+Cold therapy, such as an ice pack or cold compress, can help reduce inflammation and numb the pain.

 Massage Therapy